 Again we are proud to constantly give you new and exciting products for your fireplace and fire pit projects.

-Amber Diamonds on Bronze Base Glass
+and Bronze Reflective Base Glass

 The fireplace below is a self install with a 2" base of crushed lava